fel1n3/ctf_docs/NahamConCTF_2021.md

 ### Leo

 Googling Leo Rison gets very little, there is someone with that name on Instagram though.
 So, time to make a fake instagram account I suppose.
 This process was extremely annoying.
-In the end, that guy wasn't even the right guy.
+In the end, that Leo wasn't even the right guy.
 However searching for Leo Rison inside instagram yields another account, which is in fact the one we're looking for.
-One of his posts has a QR code and scannig it gets us our flag.
+One of his posts has a QR code and scanning it gets us our flag.

 ### Orion